pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 Correlate other data sources with GCP Data to provide greater Operational or Security Intelligence.
 Note - Metrics data can be collected in 3 ways depending on your requirements - GCP Add-On (Event), Cloud Functions (Event or Metrics Store), Splunk Infrastructure Monitoring Add-On.

+Each dashboard has the flexibility to allow for different collection and indexing methods.
+The reason for the need for this flexibility is that the format of the json (the data collected from PubSub differs between the Add-on and DataFlow with an additional "data." prefix for json content).
+Also, for performance reasons, it may be beneficial to use indexed extractions for the json content, which will allow for faster searches with tstats - the dashboards can be configured to use either standard and tstats searches. (see below for setup instructions)
+Where metrics are required, it is possible to use metrics collected via the Add-On, Cloud functions (into metrics store), or by pulling from Splunk Infrastructure Monitoring using the SIM Add-On.

 ## Pre-requisites / Dependencies: